bhisaac/5eFP/5eFP-SRD.md

 Your survival awards expanded capacities, allowing you to identify and acquire new advantages, qualities, or skills.

 You reveal a path leading toward an objective.
 Place a foothold or setting requirement on a revealed square of your choice up to 2 squares away from you.
-Alternatively, once per game session, you can use your inspired Survival to activate the inspired version of a dedication you didn't choose at the beginning of the current game session.
+Alternatively, once per game session, when you spend your inspiration to activate Survival, you can instead choose to activate a dedication you didn't choose at the beginning of the current game session.

 # Backgrounds